kapadiaparth/examples/transfer-copy-files-between-cloud-storage/README.md

 ### Saving the pipe for later use

-You may save this pipe to your Flex.io account, which enables a pipe endpoint to be called using an alias, via our REST API or cURL. **Note that the alias `examples-transfer-copy-files-between-cloud-storage` below needs to be replaced with your own alias in order to save this pipe to your account (e.g. `{username}-transfer-copy-files-between-cloud-storage`)**
+You may save this pipe to your Flex.io account, which enables a pipe endpoint to be called using an alias, via our REST API or cURL. **Note that the alias `examples-transfer-copy-files-between-cloud-storage` below needs to be replaced with your own alias in order to save this pipe to your account (e.g. `transfer-copy-files-between-cloud-storage`)**

 ```javascript